Luke-Andersen-USC/portfolio_website/_site/projects/sword-and-paperwork.md

 tags: projects
 title: Sword and Paperwork
 image: OmniMegaSuperCorp.png
-summary: Sword and Paperwork is a Turn-Based Tactics Game where you journey with a crew of misfits to stop an army of other-worldly parasitic warriors from taking over your dimension!
+summary: A Turn-Based Tactics Game where you journey with a crew of misfits to stop an army of other-worldly parasitic warriors from taking over your dimension!
-role: Gameplay Programmer, Technical Game Designer
+role: Gameplay Programmer / Technical Design Intern
 link:
 link-text:
 timeframe: April 2024 - August 2024